State Estimation Using Sparse DEIM and Recurrent Neural Networks: Introduction

 Unfortunately, the optimal kernel vector cannot be inferred from instantaneous observational data $\vc y(t)$.
 Instead, Farazmand~\cite{Farazmand2024} introduced a data assimilation method which seeks to approximate this vector using the governing equations of the dynamical system.
 There are two main issues with this data assimilation approach: (i) Although the method converges to the optimal kernel vector under certain assumptions, it is not guaranteed to converge generally. (ii) It requires the full knowledge and use of the differential equations which govern the dynamical systems.
 Thus, if the governing equations are unknown, the data assimilation becomes infeasible.
 Even when the governing equations are known, the data assimilation step can be computationally expensive.

 To address these issues, here we develop an equation-free method to approximate the optimal kernel vector in S-DEIM.
-Our method relies on a recurrent neural network to learn the optimal kernel vector $\vc z(t)$ from time series of the observational data $\vc y(s)$ with $s\leq t$, leveraging the information encoded in the past history of the observations.
+Our method relies on a Recurrent Neural Network (RNN) to learn the optimal kernel vector $\vc z(t)$ from time series of the observational data $\vc y(s)$ with $s\leq t$, leveraging the information encoded in the past history of the observations.
+As such, the main innovation in this paper is the use of RNNs to estimate the optimal kernel vector in S-DEIM, without relying on the governing equations of the dynamical systems.
 We demonstrate, with several numerical examples, that the resulting state estimations are nearly optimal.